What are debt funds?

 Is there any difference between debt funds and liquid funds in terms of risk, returns, liquidity, NAV?

-Liquid funds– The chances of NAV fluctuation is less because these funds invest in short maturity debt securities.
-Also, these funds do not have M2M risk.
+Liquid funds: The chances of NAV fluctuation is less because these funds invest in short maturity debt securities.
+Also, these funds do not have Mark to Market risk.
 Hence, these funds yield stable returns.

 This also means that liquid funds give you the benefit of holiday NAV which other debt funds do not give.